 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
 The supplementary schedules and combining and individual non-major fund financial statements are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The schedule of expenditures of federal awards is presented for purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost
+The schedule of expenditures of federal awards, as required by Title 2 U.S. Code of Federal Regulations Part

-INDEPENDENT AUDITOR'S REPORT
+INDEPENDENT AUDITORS' REPORT

-Principles, and Audit Requirements for Federal Awards (Uniform Guidance), and is also not a required part of the financial statements.
+200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), is also not a required part of the financial statements.

-The supplementary section, including the schedule of expenditures of federal awards, and the combining and individual non-major fund financial statements, are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The supplementary section, including the schedule of expenditures of federal awards, and the combining non-major fund financial statements, are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.
+In our opinion, the supplementary section, including the schedule of expenditures of federal awards, and the combining non-major fund financials statement is fairly stated in all material respects in relation to the financial statements as a whole.